JMBeh/JMBeh/README.md

 Here's where that work gets tested in the real world.
 I maintain this "builder lab" to validate agentic patterns on actual problems—for my family and for the community.

 **[Helpful Prompts](https://github.com/mostly-coherent/Helpful-Prompts)** — *Just released*
 The actual system prompts and workflows I use to code agentically.
 I decided to build in public to show exactly how I partner with AI to move fast.
+More prompts exist in my Adobe workspace (synthesis workflows, architecture decisions), but they're context-specific.
+Happy to discuss patterns and inspire you to build what works for your workflow.

 **[Nutty Baseball](https://github.com/mostly-coherent/nutty_baseball)** — I'm learning baseball alongside my son.
 The Peanuts theme wasn't just decoration; it reframed "I don't know baseball" from embarrassing to endearing.
 *Next up: Ambient listening for backyard games—tracking scores from natural conversation.*